This is a basic look at the Big Five Personality Traits and a quick comparison to the Myers Briggs Personality Type Indicator (MBTI).

 - Achievement seeking

 Highly extroverted people gain their energy from people and groups.
 They’re usually more sociable with better social skills.
 Extroverts are out going, more assertive and they thrive in group and social situations.
+Extroversion is also the trait most associated with general positive emotions.
 Introverts require and prefer less group work, more reserved in character, softer spoken and often work better in solitude.

 - Activity level